 Under exceptional circumstances, global entities in Denmark may be funded through the Strategic Partnership above the 20 pct. expenditure ceiling.
-Funding for a global entity must have been approved by the MFA in the application process and expenses allocated for a global entity in any given year must not exceed the specifically approved annual budget.
-Funding for a global entity cannot be used for project- and programme support under the Strategic Partnership.
-Underspending for a global entity may be allocated to general PPA.
+Funding for a global entity must have been approved by the MFA in the application process and expenses must not exceed the specifically approved budget.
+Funding for a global entity cannot be used for project and programme support under the Strategic Partnership.

-The expenditures for a global entity cannot exceed the initially agreed annual budget.
+The expenditures for a global entity cannot exceed the initially agreed budget.